-Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and Xintiandi with its 1920's style shikumen buildings.
-Admire the magnificent colonial architecture with a stroll along the Bund and visit a fascinating silk factory.
-Sightseeing today involves a full day of touring around the centre of the city, including 3-4 hours on foot.
-In the evening, view the city from the Huangpu River on a panoramic river cruise.
+Today's explorations include a wander through the traditional Yu Garden, a stop in the bustling old town, Shanghai Museum, Renmin Square and an opportunity to learn about the age-old silk production process at a silk factory.
+Later, admire the magnificent colonial architecture with a stroll along the Bund and Xintiandi precinct.
+Sightseeing today involves a full day of touring around the centre of the city with 3-4 hours on foot.
+Later, cruise on the mighty Huangpu River for stunning views of the Shanghai skyline.

 Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
 The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
-Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.
+Built by the Mingera governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, koi-filled ponds, and stunning, tranquil pavilions.